Tutorial - Using FileZilla with your OVHcloud hosting

 SITE CHMOD 705 /

-550 would not chance perms on /. not such file or directory
+550 would not change perms on /. not such file or directory, use the following command:

 SITE CHMOD 705 .

-For binary files, such as CGI files, it may be useful to select the way that the transfer will be carried out.
+For binary type files, such as CGI files, it may be of interest to choose how the transfer will be done.

 Please feel free to give any suggestions in order to improve this documentation.